IbukunAdejumo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-aDisplay lines containing the pattern “root” from the file /etc/passwd
+a Display lines containing the pattern “root” from the file /etc/passwd